 May 13, 2022

-Two care homes in Sutton Coldfield are launching a free guide to support people whose loved ones have been diagnosed with dementia ahead of Dementia Action Week.
+Two local care homes are launching a free guide to support people whose loved ones have been diagnosed with dementia ahead of Dementia Action Week.

-A poll of 2,000 adults carried out by Care UK, which operates Bishops Manor on Jockey Road, and Mercia Grange on Lichfield Road, found over a third of British adults (35%) have many questions about dementia – but do not know how to get the answers.
+A poll of 2,000 adults carried out by Care UK, which operates Newbury Grove, on London Road, and Winchcombe Place, on Maple Crescent, found over a third of British adults (35%) have many questions about dementia – but do not know how to get the answers.